sapnamehar6264/color-palette-generator/README.md

 🤝 Contributing
 - Contributions, issues, and feature requests are welcome!
-- You can fix the project and submit a pull request.
+- Feel free to fork the project and submit a pull request.

 👩‍💻 Author
 - Sapna Mehar ✨